CMSgov/cms-bb2-python-sdk/README-sdk-dev.md

-# Blue Button 2.0 SDK - Python Version
+# Blue Button 2.0 SDK Development Documentation

 ## Introduction

-Introduction goes here!
+This README contains information related to developing the SDK.

+It is intended for BB2 team members or others performing SDK development work.

 ## Install Prerequisites: